Call for Volunteers

 Requirements

-• Expertise: Members should be familiar with or willing to learn ACCME and AMA PRA guidelines and criteria.
+- Expertise: Members should be familiar with or willing to learn Accreditation Council for Continuing Medical Education (ACCME) and American Medical Association Physician’s Recognition Award (AMA PRA) guidelines and criteria.

-Members may not be owners, employees or have relevant financial or non-financial/strategic business relationships with ACCME-defined ineligible companies during their term(s).
-Members should have sufficient volunteer time to fulfill committee responsibilities during the 6–12-month process for CME activity development and delivery.
+Members may not be owners, employees or have any financial or non-financial/strategic business relationship with ACCME-defined ineligible companies during their term(s) or within the prior two years.
+Members should have sufficient volunteer time to fulfill committee responsibilities during the 6–12 month process for CME activity development and delivery.

 Staff Liaison